COVID-19 Racial and Ethnic Disparities

-- Only 1.7% of the population is reported as Hispanic while they make up over 2% of the positive cases.
+- Only 1.7% of the population is reported as Hispanic while they make up almost 2% of the positive cases.

 Permanent Commission on The Status Of Racial, Indigenous And Maine Tribal Populations Committee – An Overview Of Maine’s Growing Coronavirus Racial Disparities reports presented to the Committee On Appropriations And Financial Affairs:

 We’re happy to answer your questions or comments.
 Fill out our contact form with your name, email, and message, and we’ll get back to you as soon as we can.